aira333/uc/README.md

-# UC ORB - University of California Open Source Repository Browser
+# UC ORB - University of California Open Source Repository Browser ( a demo for GSOC - 2025 )🌻

-UC ORB is a pioneering tool that showcases and categorizes open-source projects across the University of California system.
+🔮UC ORB is a pioneering tool that showcases and categorizes open-source projects across the University of California system.
 With a strong commitment to open-source innovation, the UC system is advancing efforts to make software more accessible, transparent, and collaborative.
 This initiative, in partnership with the UC Network of Open Source Program Offices (OSPOs), brings together six campuses to promote open-source research, drive sustainable development, and set new standards for open collaboration in academia.

 ## Overview

-We are dedicated to strengthening the open-source ecosystem within the UC system and beyond.
-By serving as a central hub, it amplifies the impact of UC’s open-source contributions, nurtures collaboration among researchers and developers, and champions a culture of transparency and innovation.
-Committed to sustainability and knowledge sharing, UC ORB aspires to set a new standard for institutions looking to embrace and enhance open-source discovery.
+✨The UC ORB web application provides an intuitive interface for exploring open-source projects across the UC system.
+It enhances the visibility of UC's open-source contributions, fosters collaboration among researchers and developers, and serves as a model for other institutions aiming to improve open-source discovery and sustainability.

-## Tech Stack
+---

+## High-Level Design (HLD)

-### Frontend
+### Architecture Overview 🕸️

-- **React 18**: Core UI library
-- **TypeScript**: Type-safe JavaScript superset
-- **Vite**: Fast, modern frontend build tool
-- **React Router**: Client-side routing
+- **Frontend:** Built with React 18 and TypeScript using Vite as the build tool.
+- **Styling:** Tailwind CSS with shadcn/ui components based on Radix UI.
-- **TanStack Query (React Query)**: Data fetching and state management
+- **State Management:** TanStack Query (React Query) for data fetching and caching.
-- **shadcn/ui**: Component library based on Radix UI
-- **Tailwind CSS**: Utility-first CSS framework
-- **Lucide React**: Lightweight icon library

-### Tools & Utilities
-- **ESLint**: Static code analysis
-- **PostCSS**: CSS transformations
-- **clsx & tailwind-merge**: Utilities for conditional class names

-## Features

-- **Responsive Design**: Works across desktop and mobile devices
-- **Project Discovery**: Browse and search through UC open source projects
-- **Advanced Filtering**: Filter projects by campus, programming language, topics, and more
-- **Project Details**: View comprehensive information about each project including contributors, README, and stats
-- **Modern UI**: Clean, accessible interface with smooth transitions and animations

-## Project Structure
+- **Routing:** React Router for client-side navigation.

+### File Structure 📂

 ```
 src/